 Overview of Columbus

 Columbus Ohio may be tried and true, but it certainly isn't in a rut.
 Ranked by Forbes Magazine as number one on its list of up-and-coming tech centers and listed by Business Week as the best place in America to raise a family, Columbus is drawing in people of all ages, backgrounds, and professions.
 If you're new to town, you'll get the hang of the neighborhoods quickly while you’re searching for Columbus apartments.
 North of Downtown, Ohio State University supports student-style businesses.
-Visit Easton Town Center to find upscale eateries and open-air shopping.
-If you'd rather enjoy a leisurely stroll, German Village is a picturesque place to take the air.
-The Arena District puts itself forward as your first stop for nightlife.
+Easton Town Center features upscale eateries and open-air shopping.
+German Village is a picturesque place to take the air, and the Arena District will quickly become your first stop for nightlife.

-Cost of Living in Columbus
+Columbus Apartments & Cost of Living

 If you're looking to head out on the town in Columbus, you'll find options to suit most tastes.
 If you're into classical entertainments, there's the Columbus Museum of Art, the Wexner Center for the Arts, the Columbus Symphony Orchestra, and the Actors Theatre of Columbus.
 If you've got inquiring young minds in tow, try the Center of Science and Industry or the Columbus Zoo and Aquarium.
 If you want to rock out, concert venues in Columbus include Nationwide Arena, the Jerome Schottenstein Center, and Newport Music Hall.
 Whether your main focus is work or play, you’ll find apartments in Columbus that are surrounded by the things you spend your time doing.